weclapp/sdk/README.md

 * `npm run lint:fix` _- Lints both the generator, and the generated SDK.
 Fixes errors where possible._
 * `npm run test:coverage` _- Test the SDK and collect code-coverage._

-The former two are started separetly, as errors may occur independently of each other.
+The former two are started separately, as errors may occur independently of each other.

 To use your freshly created SDK, you can refer to it locally to test it (replace `SDK_PATH` with the absolute path of the [SDK](sdk)):
 ```json5